davidjuhyung/cpp-card-game/README.md

 # What is this game?
+#### Please refer to “Hearthstone: Heroes of Warcraft” or “Magic: the Gathering.” for instructions on how to play the game!
+#### If you would like to request a complete demo of this game, please message any one of us! :)

 ### Overview
 The overall structure of this game can be classified as Board, Player, and Card class.
 The Board class uses two pointers of Player class to represent Player 1 and Player 2, and each player can use 0 or more cards of Card class.
 The Card class is an abstract class whose child classes are AbstractMinion, Spell, and Ritual.
 Since all child classes are a “card” and share similar properties such as the name and magic cost, we used inheritance to represent such a relationship.
 By simply inheriting the properties and functionalities of a Card class, we were able to maximize code reusability in the child classes and enhanced the overall readability and structure of our project.